Bias Incident Response Team Hero Background Image

 • Dwayne Moser, Dean of Academic Affairs

-• Jason Cha, Dean of Student Affairs
+• Dr. Jason Cha, Dean of Student Affairs

 • James Birks, Counseling and Psychological Services/Student Health and Wellness Center